jstarks19/Pomodoro-Interval-Timer/README.md

 # Use
 - The arrows to the sides of the displayed numbers are used to update the max interval time for either 'Pomodoro Interval' or 'Rest Interval'
 - The main interface below the timer is used to control the selected timer
-- The current selected timer is indicated by
+- The current selected timer is indicated by the radio button on the left of the interface
+    - The open book indicates 'Pomodoro', the closed book indicates 'Rest'
+- Once a timer is selected, the pause, play and reset buttons all operate on this selected timer
+- Note: Switching the selected timer during countdown will pause the current timer's countdown

 # Building the Project
 - Download the project files